ignasiusadhitia/assignment-1/README.md

 - **Feedback:** Displays "Invalid input for percentage calculation."
 - **Resolution:** Clears entries after a brief delay.

-These error-handling measures ensure a smooth user experience by providing clear feedback and maintaining a consistent environment for arithmetic calculations.

 ### 8. Operator Modification
 User can modify the operator even after setting the `firstOperand`, `operator`, and `secondOperand`.
-This allow flexibility in adjusting the operation without resetting the entire calculation.
+This allows flexibility in adjusting the operation without resetting the entire calculation.

+### 9. Keyboard Highlighting
+When users input entries using their keyboard, the corresponding key on the calculator will be highlighted.
+Numeric and decimal point inputs will highlight the respective operand buttons, while operator inputs will highlight the corresponding operator buttons.
+Special keys such as Enter, %, Escape, Backspace, and n will also be highlighted on the calculator interface.

-### 9. Responsive Design
+### 10. Responsive Design

 - The calculator features a responsive layout for a consistent user experience across different devices and screen sizes.